Skip to main content

 dlt init <source> <destination>

-This command creates new dlt pipeline script that loads data from source to destination to it.
+This command creates a new dlt pipeline script that loads data from source to destination.
 When you run the command:

-1. It creates basic project structure if the current folder is empty.
-Adds .dlt/config.toml and .dlt/secrets.toml and .gitignore files.
+1. It creates a basic project structure if the current folder is empty, adding .dlt/config.toml, .dlt/secrets.toml, and .gitignore files.

-2. It checks if source argument is matching one of our verified sources and if it is so, it adds it to the project.
+2. It checks if the source argument matches one of our verified sources and, if so, adds it to the project.

 4. It will rewrite the pipeline scripts to use your destination.